-In the beginning of 2001, the Committee approved performance targets related to corporate net income, business unit operating income, as well as key business initiatives that will improve the ongoing operating efficiency of Polyone.
-While Polyone met or exceeded the results targeted for the business initiatives, only two business units achieved operating income levels sufficient to provide for awards.
-No award was earned for the component based on consolidated company performance due to performance that was below the established minimum hurdle approved by the Committee.
-Awards earned for 2001 ranged from 17% to 68% of target, depending on attainment of the business unit objectives.
+In the beginning of 2002, the Committee approved performance targets related to corporate net income and working capital management, business unit operating income, as well as key business initiatives that will improve the ongoing operating efficiency of PolyOne.
+PolyOne's performance was sufficient to provide awards for working capital management and business initiatives, and three of PolyOne's six business units achieved operating income levels sufficient to provide for awards.
+For 2002, the Committee exercised its discretion to reduce awards payable under the PolyOne AIP.
+Based on Mr. Waltermire's recommendation and in light of the performance of certain business units, payouts for 2002 for certain executive officers, including Mr. Waltermire, were reduced to amounts less than would have been earned under the performance targets.
+No award was earned for the component based on consolidated company net income due to performance that was below the established minimum hurdle approved by the Committee.
+Awards paid for 2002 ranged from 9% to 83% of target.